AaronOnosala/Student-Class-Attendance-System/README.md

 # Student-Class-Attendance-System

+__Note__: Project Report Submitted in Partial Fulfillment of the Requirements for the Degree of Bachelor of Science in Artificial Intelligence and Machine Learning of the [International Business, Science and Technology University.](https://isbatuniversity.ac.ug/) November, 2023, Kampala, Uganda

 # INTRODUCTION

 These days, technology seeks to convey a large amount of knowledge-based technical advancements.
 Deep Learning is an intriguing subject that allows a machine to educate itself using datasets as input and then deliver an acceptable output during testing using various learning techniques.
 Nowadays, attendance is seen as a critical aspect for both students and teachers in educational institutions.
 With the progress of deep learning technology, the computer can now automatically recognise the students' attendance performance and keep a record of it.
 In general, a student's attendance system can be kept in two different ways, namely,